noahmbright/miniclang/readme.md

 Learning LLVM is a higher priority, so there will be more focus on the internal lower level details.
 Parsing C is enough of a front end challenge for now.

+Lot of unions are used, mostly because I don't have experience using them.

+Testing infrastructure is homegrown.

 ### References

 The [C11 spec](https://www.open-std.org/jtc1/sc22/WG14/www/docs/n1570.pdf).
 The